Cloudf-f/information-retrieval/README.md

 # Information Retrieval
-Use Dense Passage Retrieval for information retrieval
+Use Dense Passage Retrieval (DPR) for information retrieval Gradient Cached Dense Passage Retrieval ([GC-DPR](https://github.com/luyug/GC-DPR)) - is an extension of the original DPR library.
+With GC-DPR , you can reproduce the state-of-the-art open Q&A system trained on 8 x 32GB V100 GPUs with a single 11 GB GPU.

 ## Dataset: Zalo AI 2021